15 Surprising Things That Happen During Your Period—Besides Your Period

 The rising hormone levels of pre-ovulation could have a bad impact on spatial skills, making tasks like parallel parking more difficult, according to reporting by the Mirror.co.uk.
 Little surprise, then, that the low hormone levels around day 28 of your cycle have been linked to improved spatial abilities, making this the best time to ace a driving test.

 Plummeting hormone levels could be the reason you’re having trouble getting shut-eye, according to Women’s Health.
 In the days leading to your period you’re hit with a double-whammy of plunging progesterone (which at normal levels has a sedative effect) and decreasing estrogen (which can cause you to feel overheated while snoozing).
-Offset those sleep saboteurs with these 13 tips for getting more ZZZ’s during your period.
+Offset those sleep saboteurs with these 13 tips for better sleep during your period.

 Different symptoms for different women